 Are you a car owner who either lives far away from a garage or does not have the financial muscle to engage a professional car painter?
 Have you been seeking the necessary way forward with regards to this issue of car paint?

 Well, you have indeed landed on just the right page.
 Our goal in the proceeding instructions shall be to let you know how to how to go about this issue on your own.

 Painting a car is a meticulous and time-consuming undertaking.
 To be guaranteed success, you have to make appropriate arrangements to have all the co-operant tools-of-trade ready.
-You must also prepare the area concerned and shield yourself of the potential dangers by putting on the necessary protective gears.
+You must also prepare the area concerned and shield yourself from the potential dangers by putting on the necessary protective gear.

 In the segment that follows, we have broken down these requirements and are going to discuss them one at a time.

 Choosing a Location

 The first and foremost consideration should be selecting the right location for the job.
 A good location for this job ought to be as far away as possible from those areas that are inhabited by people.
 This is because the paints are often carcinogenic and also possess sharp unpleasant smells.